Social Justice and Diversity Graduate Research Fellows

 Any master's or doctoral student at William & Mary is eligible for the one-year fellowship.
 Though housed in the School of Education, we strongly encourage graduate students in other disciplines of the university to apply.

 How do fellows benefit?

-Fellows enroll in a 3-credit Social Justice & Diversity Research Fellows course that meets weekly throughout the academic year.
+Fellows meet monthly as a group with faculty mentors to discuss ongoing projects and learn together.
 Topics of study include research and manuscript writing in the area of social justice and diversity, with a particular emphasis on the development of practical, rigorous research skills and the advancement of research in the field of social justice and diversity.

-Fellows are placed into three- to five-person research teams under the guidance of a faculty or post-doctoral mentor based on topic of interest.
-Through class sessions and additional meetings, teams work together through the spring and fall semesters to share progress on individual research projects, share best practices and serve as a sounding board.
+Fellows are placed into research teams under the faculty mentors based on topic of interest.
+Teams work together through the spring and fall semesters to share progress on individual research projects, share best practices and serve as a sounding board.

 Throughout the program, fellows gain practical skills and support while developing and publishing research in the areas of social justice and diversity.